-In Ghana we are implementing the Agbogbloshie Development Project with our local partner Self-Help Initiative Support Services (SISS).
-This is a slum improvement programme that works with unemployed and homeless people in Agbogbloshie slum, Accra.
+Our flagship project was in Ghana where we delivered the Agbogbloshie Development Project with local partner Self-Help Initiative Support Services (SISS).
+This was a slum improvement programme working with unemployed and homeless people in Agbogbloshie slum, Accra.

 - In South Africa, we worked with Agape Skills Development, a Durban based cooperative of craft-workers, to help build their membership and ability to earn incomes.